 Art is just the beginning of what makes Basel a great place to visit in June, though.
 The second-largest city in Switzerland brims with cultural attractions.
 Tour the atmospheric Old Town to see historic architecture, medieval churches, and eye-catching fountains.

 Explore a collection of thousands of unique toys, including spectacularly detailed dollhouses, at the Spielzeug Welten Museum (Toy Museum).
 Take a quick train ride across the German border to visit the Vitra Design Museum, a Basel institution.
 There's no chance of boredom at this destination during the month of June.

 Do you dream of trekking with the famous mountain gorillas of East Africa?
 Make it happen with a trip to Rwanda this June – the start of the landlocked country's long dry season.
-Low rainfall makes the hiking conditions quite a bit easier than at other times of year.
+Low rainfall makes the hiking conditions quite a bit easier than at other times of year, coinciding to make this one of the best places to travel in June.
 Plus, you'll face a much lower risk of malaria.

 Humans share all but about one percent of their DNA with gorillas.
 You'll feel an intense connection to these gentle giants once you get up close to the mountain gorillas at Volcanoes National Park — the top tourist attraction in Rwanda.
 It has about 600 gorillas, of which 18 families have been habituated to people.
 To see them, you'll need to plunk down $1,500 on one of the few daily trekking permits.
 Then, you'll connect with a guide who will take you on a four- to eight-hour hike through bamboo forests and swamps to spend a precious hour with the gorillas.